Westfield Chapter 7 Means Test Attorney

 Under the means test, if your current monthly income (CMI) and disposable income exceed certain limits, you cannot file for Chapter 7 bankruptcy.
 (However, you may still be eligible for a Chapter 13 payment plan.)

-Additionally, you may be exempt from the Chapter 7 means test if you are a disabled veteran who incurred most of your debt during active duty or while performing homeland defense activities or most of your debt is business-related.
+Additionally, you may be exempt from the Chapter 7 means test if you are a disabled veteran who incurred most of your debt during active duty, while performing homeland defense activities, or if most of your debt is business-related.

 However, do not assume that you will fail the means test because you have a high income.
-An experienced lawyer may find additional expense deductions and special circumstances that will help you qualify.
+An experienced lawyer may find additional expense deductions and special circumstances to help you qualify.

 Due to its complexities, we do not encourage clients to apply the Chapter 7 means tests without the help of a lawyer.
 The Law Office of Eric Kornblum has helped clients discharge their debts for over 20 years.
 We work with our clients to rebuild their finances and live debt free.
-Contact us for a confidential evaluation.
+Contact us to end your stress today!